Joseph the Hesychast: Monastic life

 In 1921, his first destination was Katounakia in the Mount Athos region.
-He joined the Danielaioi Brotherhood and stayed for a time in their skete under the spiritual guidance of Saint Daniel Katounakiotis of Smyrna, the founder of the brotherhood.
-He left with the blessing of Elder Daniel as he moved on to pursue a more ascetic lifestyle.
+He joined the Danielaioi Brotherhood and stayed for a time in their skete under the spiritual guidance of Daniel Katounakiotis of Smyrna, the founder of the brotherhood.
+He left with the blessing of Daniel as he moved on to pursue a more ascetic lifestyle.

-A year later, he came to Mount Athos on the day of the Transfiguration of the Savior, celebrated at the summit of Mount Athos in the Chapel of the Transfiguration.
-There, he met Father Arsenios (also known as Elder Arsenios the Cave Dweller; b.
-1886, d.
-1983), a monk at Stavronikita Monastery who would later become his disciple.
-Looking for a disciplined elder who would help him with asceticism, in 1924 he went with Fr.
-Arsenios to the Holy Cell of the Annunciation of the Virgin Mary in Katounakia, to become followers of the two elders Ephraim and Joseph.
-On 31 August 1925, at the age of 28, he was given the name Joseph of Vigla in the cave of St. Athanasius the Athonite.
-In mid-1928, Monk Joseph and Fr.
-Arsenios decided to move to a more mountainous and remote area around the Skete of St. Basil After about ten years of intensive spiritual practice, fasting, and prayer with Fr.
-Arsenios, as well as many experiences of divine grace, Monk Joseph agreed to accompany and become the spiritual guide of any monk who would follow him.
-During the period of his stay in the Skete of St. Basil, Elder Joseph Kottis was also the spiritual guide of Father Ephraim Katounakiotis.
-During the same period, Elder Joseph's brother, Nicholas Kottis, left the secular world to join his brother's group as a monk, and took the name Athanasios.
+A year later, he ascended Mount Athos on the Feast of the Transfiguration, celebrated at the summit of Mount Athos in the Chapel of the Transfiguration.
+There, he met Arsenios the Cave Dweller (1886–1983), a monk at Stavronikita Monastery who would later become his disciple.
+Looking for a disciplined elder who would help him with asceticism, in 1924 he went with Arsenios to the Cell of the Annunciation of the Virgin Mary in Katounakia, to become followers of the two elders Ephraim and Joseph.
+On 31 August 1925, at the age of 28, he was given the name Joseph of Vigla in the cave of Athanasius the Athonite.
+In mid-1928, Joseph and Arsenios decided to move to a more mountainous and remote area around the Skete of St. Basil After about ten years of intensive spiritual practice, fasting, and prayer with Arsenios, as well as many experiences of divine grace, Monk Joseph agreed to accompany and become the spiritual guide of any monk who would follow him.
+During the period of his stay in the Skete of St. Basil, Joseph Kottis was also the spiritual guide of Ephraim Katounakiotis.
+During the same period, Joseph's brother, Nicholas Kottis, left the secular world to join his brother's group as a monk, and took the name Athanasios.

-In January 1938, the small group led by Elder Joseph went to Little St. Anne's Skete, where they settled in caves near a chapel of Timios Prodromos, which they had built themselves.
-His first disciple during the group's stay at Little St. Anne's Skete was the Cypriot monk Sophronios, who took the name Joseph and later served as Elder of the Holy Monastery of Vatopedi on Mount Athos until his death on July 1, 2009.
-Another member of the group was Father Ephraim, later Elder Ephraim and Abbot of the Holy Monastery of Philotheou on Mount Athos, and also the founder of over 19 monasteries in the United States and Canada.
-Another one of Joseph's disciples was Haralambos (later Haralambos of Dionysiou), who would later become the abbot of Dionysiou Monastery.
-In 1953, Elder Joseph's group settled in the New Skete of Athos, which was the final skete that he stayed at during his lifetime.
+In January 1938, the small group led by Joseph went to Little St. Anne's Skete, where they settled in caves near a chapel of Timios Prodromos, which they had built themselves.
+His first disciple during the group's stay at Little St. Anne's Skete was the Cypriot monk Sophronios, who took the name Joseph and later served as elder of the Monastery of Vatopedi on Mount Athos until his death in 2009.
+Another member of the group was Ephraim, later abbot of the Monastery of Philotheou on Mount Athos, and also the founder of over 19 monasteries in the United States and Canada.
+Another one of Joseph's disciples was Haralambos of Dionysiou, who would later become the abbot of Dionysiou Monastery.
+In 1953, Joseph's group settled in the New Skete of Athos, which was the final skete that he stayed at during his lifetime.